Questions founders actually ask

 We keep your brand, your team, and your product roadmap intact.
 The company still exists a year after close.
 Your customers still know who to call.

 Searchers are often excellent operators — but they're typically buying one company, on their own, with a small check and a lot of personal risk.
-We have a bench of operators who've run software companies before, shared services ready on day one, and the balance sheet to invest in product and GTM instead of worrying about next quarter's covenants.
+We have a bench of operators who've run software companies before, shared services and an AI center of excellence ready on day one, and the balance sheet to invest in product and GTM instead of worrying about next quarter's covenants.

 Some of the best software companies we've seen were bought by searchers and then outgrew what the searcher could offer.
 Waverock is built for the "what's next" after that stage.